Don Atchison: Mayor of Saskatoon

-Comeback attempt
+Comeback attempts

 After the 2016 election, Atchison worked as a consultant for Canwest Commercial and Land Corporation on the development of a World Trade Center in downtown Saskatoon.
 In 2020, he launched a comeback bid for the mayor's chair, challenging the incumbent Clark and former provincial cabinet minister Rob Norris.
 In the context of the COVID-19 pandemic, Atchison positioned himself as an experienced leader best-positioned to guide the city's economic recovery.
 He renewed his early-career promise to freeze property taxes and criticized recently adopted initiatives including a new rapid-transit system and a new central library project.
 He ultimately finished third in the race behind Norris and Clark, who was re-elected to a second term.
+In the summer of 2023, it was reported that Atchison had expressed interest in running once again in 2024, stating that he would "love to be the mayor" again, while targeting municipal spending as a key campaign issue.
+In August 2024, he officially announced another bid for mayor; with Clark deciding not to run for a third term, Atchison was joined in the race by two-term councillor Cynthia Block and former provincial cabinet minister Gordon Wyant.
+As in 2020, Atchison finished in third place, with Block winning the election.

 Personal life

 Atchison and his wife Mardele have five children and thirteen grandchildren.
 He has maintained an interest and involvement in a variety of sports including curling, tennis, football, golf, and hockey, as both a player and a coach.
 Atchison is a member of the Saskatchewan Grand Lodge of Freemasons.
 He was appointed to the Saskatchewan Order of Merit in 2019.